alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/tema0-introduccion-a-pl/covid19.md

 ---
+title: Adaptación de Procesadores de Lenguajes a la Docencia y Evaluación No Presencial
 ---

-# Adaptación de Procesadores de Lenguajes a la Docencia y Evaluación No Presencial

 ## Tutorías no presenciales